tudorz23/Le_stats_sportif/README.md

 by the `TaskType` enum attribute.
 This is also how the ThreadPool announces them when it is time to shut down: it enqueues `nr_workers` jobs of `SHUTDOWN` type.
 When a worker decodes such a job, it immediately halts its execution.
-Thus, it is certain that every worker will eventually extract such a job from the queue.
+Thus, it is certain that each worker will eventually extract exactly one such job from the queue.

 ---

 ## Logging
-* A logging mechanism is used for writing to a file the important events taking place with the server.
+* A logging mechanism is used for writing the important events taking place with the server to a file.
 * The `logger` module is used, alongside a `RotatingFileHandler` for efficiently storing the logs and a `Formatter` to print the time in `GMT` standard.